axiom-crypto/autonomous-airdrop-example/README.md

 # Autonomous Airdrop (using Axiom Client SDK)

 This example allows users to autonomously claim an airdrop of an example ERC20 token.
 Users utilize a data-fetching layer on top of Axiom to autonomously prove that their account matches some parameters before submitting a Query.
-In this case, it is the user has used Uniswap (swapping a token for a token that is **not** ETH) on Sepolia testnet after block 4000000.
+In this case, it is the user has swapped in the UniswapV3 UNI-WETH pool on Sepolia testnet after block 4000000.

 This example was created by writing a client circuit with the [Axiom Client SDK](https://github.com/axiom-crypto/axiom-sdk-client) and using it to generate Axiom queries inside a webapp using [Axiom SDK React Components](https://www.npmjs.com/package/@axiom-crypto/react).